Carnitas Burrito With Salsa Verde

 • Next, warm the tortillas in the microwave between two dampened sheets of paper towels, for about 15 seconds per tortilla.
 Then transfer tortillas to a plate for wrapping the burritos.

-• Plate the burritos seam side-down and top with a generous helping of spicy verde sauce.
-Garnish with queso fresco and serve hot with a side of rice and beans, or chips, salsa, and guacamole!
+• Plate the burritos seam side-down and top with a generous helping of verde sauce.
+Serve hot with a side of rice and beans, or chips, salsa, and guacamole!

 Notes